isomerpages/nrf-ctrlshift/_meet-the-engineers/02-ahmad-nadim.md

 ### What are some challenges you face in your project?What are some challenges you face in your project?
 The full Mechanical & Electrical systems test is the last of the major commissioning tests that CD shelters are subjected to.
 Coordination of various parties, such as with the contractor, sub-contractor and equipment suppliers, during the test is a big challenge as it involves the operation of all the equipment at the same time to simulate the actual operation of the shelter.
 To overcome this, I had to guide the testing team through reviews of the testing method statements and briefings, prior to the test.
 On the other hand, I have a small fear of heights and one of the challenges that I face during site inspections is to inspect the site installations at height.
 For example, I have to climb scaffoldings to inspect the installation of anchor bolts used in the mounting of exhaust pipes of the generators.
 They usually span approximately 20-40m high along the vertical ventilation shaft.
 I would have to keep my cool and be alert while climbing the structure.
 It helps when I constantly remind myself that I am playing an important role in checking the installations to ensure that they are reliable and safe.

-### What is the best part about engineering?What is the best part about engineering?
+### What is the best part about engineering?
+What is the best part about engineering?
 As an engineer, you have the ability to create solutions in challenging situations.
 Not only that, it is dynamic and collaborative.

 ### Why do you choose to be a Public Service Engineer?Why do you choose to be a Public Service Engineer?